johnzastrow/johnzastrow.github.io/_posts/2008-07-05-automate-your-life.md

 |\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_ minute of hour

 The \* in the above example
-basically means “every”.
+basically means "every".
 So, in this example the script would execute
 \*every\* month, \*every\* day of the week, \*every\* day of the month, and then ONLY
 at hour 1 of the day.
 So – this script would execute once a day at 1 am in the
 morning.